 The Estes limited production and commemorative 1:200 scale Apollo II Saturn V model is almost 2 feet tall and comes fully assembled with many scale details and markings carefully reproduced for exceptional realism.
-This historical model of the Saturn V is suitable for display or can be launched July 20th 2019 to celebrate the historic 50th anniversary of landing the first man on the moon!
+This historical model of the Saturn V is suitable for display and celebrates the historic 50th anniversary of landing the first man on the moon!

 - Ready to fly rocket is almost 2 feet tall!